jephrei/Framework/README.md

 ##Basics Ideas
 * Consitency rather than resets
 * Semantic classes
-* Modular design for multiple use cases (don't assume too much)
+* Modular design for multiple use cases (trying not to assume too much)
 * Keep it simple, stupid

 ##Key Features